webbyfox/collective.examples.userdata/README.rst

 Introduction
 ============

+The registration and personal information forms are z3c.form forms.
+These can be extended to allow

 Since Plone 4, the registration form for new users is a Zope formlib_ form, defined in plone.app.users_. plone.app.users allows the site administrator to select fields from this schema to appear on the registration form.